 Identify the business value the user hopes to gain.
 This lets you narrow the focus of your user story.
 Your user will likely have many things they want to do.
 By narrowing your focus, you can write a story that you can clearly define and complete with less ambiguity.
 In the restaurant example, the user wants to add their name to a mailing list for the restaurant.

 This also prompts more conversation around the story.
 It encourages the team to ask questions that help further define the story.
-The team needs to know how the user will get their name on that mailing list, and how they will know that they have successfully completed the action.
+The team needs to know how the user will get their name on that mailing list and how they will know that they have successfully completed the action.

 4. Desired business value

 This component of the user story tells you the value the user hopes to obtain.
-In our example story, the customer wants to ultimately get the value of receiving information about daily restaurant specials.
+In our example story, the customer ultimately wants to get the value of receiving information about daily restaurant specials.

 Now that you have identified the three elements of the user story value statement, you can write them out in sentence format: Here is the format to use for writing your user story: